opensearch-project/documentation-website/_security/configuration/index.md

 - OpenSearch ships with demo certificates intended for quick setup and testing purposes.
 For a production environment, it's critical to replace these with your own trusted certificates to ensure secure communication.

 - Steps:
   - Generate your own certificates: Use tools like OpenSSL or a certificate authority (CA) to generate your own certificates.
+For further guidance on generating certificates with OpenSSL visit: [Generating self-signed certificates](https://opensearch.org/docs/latest/security/configuration/generate-certificates/).
-  - Place generated certificates and private key to the appropriate OpenSearch directory.
+  - Place generated certificates and private key to the appropriate directory.
+Typically they are placed in `<OPENSEARCH_HOME>/config/`, for more information see: [Add certificate files to opensearch.yml](https://opensearch.org/docs/latest/security/configuration/generate-certificates/#add-certificate-files-to-opensearchyml).
-  - Update file permissions: Ensure the files are accessible by the OpenSearch service user and have proper permissions set to avoid unauthorized access.
+  - Ensure the files are accessible by the OpenSearch service user and have proper permissions set to avoid unauthorized access.

 2. [Reconfigure `opensearch.yml` to use your certificates]({{site.url}}{{site.baseurl}}/security/configuration/tls).
 - The `opensearch.yml` file is the main configuration file for OpenSearch.
 Update this file to point to your custom certificates for secure communication.